Dimension-C-137-DAO/Docs/docs/intro.md

 ### What is Dimension C-137?
- Dimension C-137 is a one of the many universes in the multiverse, this is the universe where the author of this DAO (Eye patch Morty) was born.
+ Dimension C-137 is a one of the many universes in the multiverse, this is the universe where the author of this doc (Eye patch Morty) was born.
 There are many currencies used on the planet (Earth) where "Eye patch morty" was born.
 Story to be continued ...
 ### What is a DAO?